ARMmbed/mbed-os-5-docs/docs/porting/connectivity/LoRaPortingGuide.md

 **Case 4: Design based on a LoRa modem**

 A LoRa modem is a component that contains a stack and RF circuitry as a full package, mostly wired to a host MCU.
-In this case, if the developer wishes to be compliant with the existing applications, he or she may choose to write an adapter layer, which under the hood could be AT commands to control the modem.
+In this case, if the developer wishes to be compliant with the existing applications, he or she may choose to write an adapter layer, which could be AT commands to control the modem.

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/lora_modem.png)<span>Figure 5.
 Design based on LoRa modem.</span></span>